 Aside from this, the user can distribute the public key without having to worry about the recipient of the key.
 The owner of the public key can encrypt the data, but only the owner of the private key can decrypt the data.

 TLS/SSL (Transport Layer Security/Secure Socket Layer) is a security protocol that is leveraged to facilitate encrypted communication over a network.
 It is a crucial security layer for any website that plans to implement an absolute data security framework.
 It uses public-key encryption, also known as asymmetric encryption.
 The security protocol uses Public & Private Keys (PKI) to leverage a flexible encryption scheme.

 Apart from asymmetric cryptography, these protocols also take advantage of the X.509 certificate to authenticate users with whom they are connected and exchange keys securely.
 TLS/SSL is leveraged to apply absolute integrity, confidentiality, and secure authentication of keys.

 The client leverages the public key of the server for data encryption.
-The server can generate the secret key if and only it can accurately decrypt the data with the right private key.
+The server can generate the secret key if and only if it can accurately decrypt the data with the right private key.